codeadamca/pybricks-xbox/README.md

 # Pybricks and an Xbox Controller

-A basic example of using Pybricks and communicating between two LEGO&reg; Spike&trade; hubs.
+A basic example of using Pybricks to connect an XBox xontroller to a LEGO&reg; Spike&trade; or Essentials&trade; hubs.

 ---